COUNTERMOVEMENT JUMP (CMJ)

 The countermovement jump (CMJ) is a simple, practical, valid, and very reliable measure of lower-body power.

 The countermovement jump (CMJ) is a simple, practical, valid, and very reliable measure of lower-body power.
 As a consequence, it is no surprise that this has become a cornerstone test for many strength and conditioning coaches and sports scientists.
 The CMJ has been shown to be the most reliable measure of lower-body power compared to other jump tests.
-Furthermore, the CMJ has been shown to have relationships with sprint performances, 1RM maximal strength, and explosive-strength tests.
+Furthermore, the CMJ has been shown to have relationships with sprint performances, one-repetition maximum (1RM) maximal strength, and explosive-strength tests.

-This suggests that performances in the CMJ are linked with maximal speed, maximal strength, and explosive-strength.
-When the CMJ is performed using the arm-swing, performances can be ≥10% higher than when they include no arm-swing.
-Contact mats, force platforms, accelerometers, high-speed cameras, and infrared platforms have all been shown to provide a valid and reliable measure of CMJ performance – though force platforms are considered as the ‘gold-standard’.
+This suggests that performances in the CMJ are linked with maximal speed, maximal strength, and explosive strength.
+When the CMJ is performed using the arm swing, performances can be ≥ 10 % higher than when they include no arm swing.
+Contact mats, force platforms, accelerometers, high-speed cameras, and infrared platforms have all been shown to provide a valid and reliable measure of CMJ performance – though force platforms are considered as the ‘gold standard’.

 This test is not to be confused with the Abalakov Jump test, or any of the Jump-and-Reach tests such as the Sargent Jump test, the Vertical Power Jump, or the Vertical Jump test (i.e. Vertec) (1).

 The countermovement jump (CMJ) is primarily used to measure an athlete’s explosive lower-body power (2, 3), and has become one of the most frequently used tests by coaches and researchers to indirectly measure power in the lower limbs (4).
-This test can be conducted either with, or without the use of the arm-swing.
-Performing the CMJ with an arm-swing action has shown to increase performance by 10% or more (5-9).
+This test can be conducted either with, or without the use of the arm swing.
+Performing the CMJ with an arm-swing action has been shown to increase performance by 10% or more (5-9).

 The CMJ has been measured using contact mats (4, 10-13), force platforms (4, 11, 14-16), infrared platforms (15, 17, 18), accelerometers or linear position transducers (13, 19) and even video analysis (4, 12, 16, 20), though force platforms are often considered as the ‘gold-standard’ for test accuracy.
 The present issue with measuring the CMJ is the cost and impracticality of some of the aforementioned equipment.
 Interestingly however, one recent study has demonstrated that CMJ can be accurately measured using a relatively inexpensive high-speed camera (Casio Exilim FH-25 camera) and the KineJump software (20).

-As power is a critical component in so many sports (21), and the CMJ is a simple, practical and reliable measure of power in the lower-limbs, then it would seem an obvious choice as a tool to measure and monitor performance.
-To add to this, the CMJ has also been directly linked with 0-30m sprint performances (22) and relative strength during dynamic 1RM squat and power clean (13) – this suggests that those who perform better in the CMJ, also perform better during sprint performances and 1RM tests such as the back squat and clean.
+As power is a critical component in so many sports (21), and the CMJ is a simple, practical and reliable measure of power in the lower limbs, then it would seem an obvious choice as a tool to measure and monitor performance.
+To add to this, the CMJ has also been directly linked with 0-30 m sprint performances (22) and relative strength during dynamic 1RM squat and power clean (13) – this suggests that those who perform better in the CMJ, also perform better during sprint performances and 1RM tests such as the back squat and clean.

-It is important to understand that whenever fitness testing is performed, it must be done so in a consistent environment (e.g. facility), so that it is protected from varying weather types, and with a dependable surface that is not effected by wet or slippery conditions.
+It is important to understand that whenever fitness testing is performed, it must be done so in a consistent environment (e.g. facility) so that it is protected from varying weather types, and with a dependable surface that is not affected by wet or slippery conditions.
 If the environment is not consistent, the reliability of repeated tests at later dates can be substantially hindered and result in worthless data.

 Required Equipment